 Before installing the application, make sure that the 3.75G/HSPA module is ON (installing the driver with the module off will not allow the software to detect the module hardware correctly).
-Use the $Fn + \square$ key combination (see Table 1 - 5, on page 1 - 12) to toggle power to the 3.75G/HSPA module.
-When the 3.75G/HSPA module is powered on, the indicator \square will briefly be displayed.
+Use the Fn + key combination (see Table 1 - 5, on page 1 - 12) to toggle power to the 3.75G/HSPA module.
+When the 3.75G/HSPA module is powered on, the indicator will briefly be displayed.
 Make sure you install the drivers in the order indicated in Table 4 - 1, on page 4 - 3.
 Note that exiting the application does NOT turn off the 3.75G/HSPA module.

-Mobile Partner - See "Mobile Partner Application Installation" on page 7-19 for driver installation information and "Mobile Partner Application" on page 7-20 for instructions on using the Mobile Partner application.
+- Mobile Partner See "Mobile Partner Application Installation" on page 7-31 for driver installation information and "Mobile Partner Application" on page 7-32 for instructions on using the Mobile Partner application. - BandLuxe HSDPA Utility See "BandLuxe HSDPA Utility Installation" on page 7 37 for driver installation information and "BandLuxe HSDPA Connection Manager" on page 7 38 for instructions on using the BandLuxe HSDPA Utility.